tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

 always had.
 There was the little stream starting off down into the Green Forest with a gurgle that by and by would become a laugh, just as it always had.
 And yet down on the Green Meadows on the other side of the Green Forest there was no longer a Laughing Brook or a Smiling Pool.
-He felt as if she ought to pinch himself to make sure that she was awake and not dreaming.
+She felt as if she ought to pinch herself to make sure that she was awake and not dreaming.

-"I don't know what it means," said he, talking out loud.
+"I don't know what it means," said she, talking out loud.
 "No, Sir, I don't know what it means at all, but I'm going to find out.
-There's a cause for everything in this world, and when a fellow doesn't know a thing, it is his business to find out all about it.
+There's a cause for everything in this world, and when a person doesn't know a thing, it is her business to find out all about it.
 I'm going to find out what has happened to the Laughing Brook, if it takes me a year!"

-With that she started to follow the little stream which ran gurgling down into the Green Forest. she had followed that little stream more than once, and now she found it just as she remembered it.
+With that she started to follow the little stream which ran gurgling down into the Green Forest.
+She had followed that little stream more than once, and now she found it just as she remembered it.
 The farther it ran, the larger it grew, until at last it became the Laughing Brook, merrily tumbling over rocks and making deep pools in which the trout loved to